AdamMooers/upsilon/doc/programmers_manual.md

 This is really a Yosys (and really, really, an abc bug).
 F4PGA defaults to using the ABC flow, which can break, especially for block RAM.
 To fix, edit out `-abc` in the tcl script (find it before you install it...)

+## Yosys

+Yosys fails to calculate computed parameter values correctly.
+For instance,

+    parameter CTRLVAL = 5;
+    localparam VALUE = CTRLVAL + 1;

+Yosys will *silently* fail to compile this, setting `VALUE` to be equal to 0.
+The solution is to use preprocessor defines:

+    parameter CTRLVAL = 5;
+    `define VALUE (CTRLVAL + 1)

+In Verilog, in order to replace a macro identifier with the value of the macro, you must put a backtick before the name: i.e.

+    `VALUE